 Pwllheli Beach is a vast sand and lightly shingle beach, with popular marks such as Gimblet Rock and the area in front of the golf course.
-Its is a south facing beach and fishes well with a bit of an on shore breeze in my opinion.
+It is a south facing beach and fishes well with a bit of an on shore breeze.
+Just be mindful that following periods of heavy wind there can be a lot of weed around.

-The Gimblet Rock section is the the east, there is free parking directly behind the mark.
-There is enough room for around 8 cars.
+The Gimblet Rock section is to the east, there is free parking directly behind the mark.
+This parking area has enough room for around 8 cars.
 I have fished a few times here and never found it as productive as historic fishing posts on the forums suggest.
 People will quite often fish off the rock itself around high tide, this gives extra distance and depth.
 I have seen people feathering here too with the odd one or two Mackerel being pulled out.
 If the shoals are there then you will be fine.
 As with most marks it can also fish very well at times, such is fishing.

 It definitely produces at times, I have had Dab, whiting, Doggies, Mackerel and have seen Thornback Rays come out whilst fishing.
 The above picture is of the smallest Thornback I have ever seen!
 The guy caught it on a small piece of Peeler Crab, great setup with rigs ready to be swapped on each cast.
-There are some cheap mixed rigs available here
+Fishing like he was in a match against himself, will have to take a leaf from his book.

 Have a go around the Harbour entrance too with the LRF gear for a chance of Bass, there are also Mullet in the harbour during summer which can take a bit of patience.
 A bit of floating bread will help hcatch them, they are very nervous fish so keeping quiet and still while stalking will make things easier for you.

 All in Sea fishing at Pwllheli beach is decent, there are plenty of different spots to try.
-It can fish well on it’s day and can quite often it can throw up a few surprises.
+As with most fishing marks it can fish well on it’s day and quite often it can throw up a few surprises.
+If you are constantly missing bites try using rigs with smaller hooks.

 Species: not exhaustive